 - repairing and keeping in working order the room and water heating equipment

 - the common areas in multi-occupancy dwellings

-In addition, the landlord is entitled to reasonable access to the property to inspect and carry out repairs.
+The landlord is entitled to go into the property to inspect and carry out repairs.

 A tenant is responsible for:

 - bills for gas, electricity and telephone if this was agreed with the landlord